← Back to Articles

 How to Adopt It This Quarter

 Just before year end is the perfect time to implement new practices ahead of Q1 next year.
-Add a brief adoption playbook:

 • Pick one area to diagram (System context, service boundaries, data flow, deployment topology).